JonCheung328/coms6998-project/README.md

    [Anime Face Dataset | Kaggle](https://www.kaggle.com/datasets/splcher/animefacedataset/data).

 3. **Place the Dataset**
-   After downloading, place the dataset in the `image` directory of the repository.
+   After downloading, place the dataset in the `data` directory of the repository.

 4. **Run the Notebook**
    Open and execute the **`final.ipynb`** notebook to train the model and generate anime face images.